cborchert/5sg/readme.md

 The goal of this project is to create a SSG which fulfills the following requirements:

-1. It is easy for developers and content creators to create their sites.
+1. It is easy for developers and content creators to create their sites using components and markdown.
 2. The generated site can be deployed anywhere (e.g. Netlify)
-3. The site remains lightweight without unncessary http requests and downloads for the end user
+3. The site remains lightweight without unnecessary http requests and downloads for the end-user
 4. Build time is minimal

 I've found Gatsby, Next.js, and other frameworks to be extremely powerful, but extremely cumbersome.
-Sometimes you just want to build a blog or a product page.
+Sometimes you just want to build a blog or a product page and you don't want to be bothered with the whizz-bang details.

 ## Why svelte?

 I'm a React developer, and I love React.
 But following the simplicity principal, svelte wins.
 You can write straight up HTML + CSS and be done with your page if you want.
 That's pretty special.

-## Why not use SSG X?
+## Why not use SSG XYZ instead of 5SG?

-At this point I can definitely say: you should.
+At this point I can definitely say: you should use something else.
 This is a work in progress.

+More generally, and what I hope the answer to be in the future:

-But, more generally, 5SG is built to be easy to use, i.e. Stupid Simple.
+5SG is built to be stupid simple to use.
 While other similar frameworks are much more flexible and powerful, I believe 5SG can be used after 2 minutes of introduction.

-Also, I suffer from the need to build my own version of things.
+Also, I suffer from the need to build my own version of things, and this is a good opportunity for me to learn. 🤷‍♀️

 ## Roadmap to a v1